 Katharina ran a series of drawing and printmaking exercises inspired by British wildlife with a class at St Barnabas school.
 The artwork produced by the pupils was then transcribed and recreated into a design for the path and road.
 The design was trialled in chalk spray on the path to get community feedback and engage the pupils in a stencilling workshop.

-The final design will be laid down in thermoplastic vinyl in 2018.
+The final design is laid in thermoplastic paint.

 Wildlife Illustration Workshop for Festival of Nature

 Katharina ran the arts workshops in Royal Victoria Park in Bath, as part of a celebration of the natural world.

 Enlightened Fabric Printing

 Katharina ran two arts workshops for Bristol Energy Hub during half term.
 The arts workshops taught participants to print a repeating energy saving lightbulb pattern onto a tea towel, from which they also learnt the percentage of energy saved by each bulb compared to an incandescent light bulb.